agamjolly/schoolzoid/new_readme.md

 # SchoolZoid

-Making some changes here and there
+Making some changes here and there.